How to Measure A Bike Stem Length

 • A negative angle puts you lower and more aero.
 Be careful not to go too low, too soon, as you might experience lower back pain.

 If you need a shorter stem, it’s a sign that the bike frame might be too big for you.
-If you need a longer stem, you’re probably riding a bike frame that is one size smaller than your ideal size.
-It’s easier to rectify the bike position on a smaller rather than a larger bike.
+If you need a longer stem, you’re probably riding a bike frame one size smaller than your ideal size.